-Top 10 tips for meteor-watchers | EarthSky.org
+Observing meteors: Top 10 tips for the Perseids

-Your goal: to observe a meteor shower.
-You read an article about an upcoming meteor shower, and you want to see as many meteors as possible.
+The annual Perseid meteor shower is rising to its peak now.
 You want to see the sky rain meteors like hailstones at an apocalyptic rate.
 You want exploding fireballs, peals of meteoric thunder, celestial mayhem.
 Well … that likely won’t happen.
-Meteor showers, for the most part, aren’t like a shower of rain, and a meteor rate of one a minute is a very, very good shower.
+Meteor showers are, despite the name, not like a shower of rain.
+And a meteor rate of one per minute is a very, very good shower.
 Meteor showers are wonderful natural phenomena, a chance to commune with the outdoors and see something beautiful.
 How can you optimize your chances for seeing the most meteors?
-Follow the links below for EarthSky’s top 10 tips for meteor-watchers!
+Follow the links below for EarthSky’s top 10 tips for the Perseids!

 1. Be sure you know which days the shower will peak.